Morado opal: Two cabochons of morado opal. The teardrop-shaped stone on the right measures 13x26 millimeters.

 Morado, like all other opals, is a vulnerable gem when used in jewelry.
-It is easily chipped and scratched if used in a ring or bracelet.
-It is most appropriate for earrings, pendants and other jewelry that is not exposed to abrasion.
+It has a Mohs hardness of 4 1/2 to 5 1/2 and is easily scratched if used in a ring or bracelet.
+It is also a brittle material and is easily chipped.
+Morado is most appropriate for earrings, pendants and other jewelry that is not exposed to impact or abrasion.

 Physical Properties of Morado Opal